Interplay of Zeeman Splitting and Tunnel Coupling in Coherent Spin Qubit Shuttling: Introduction

 A promising alternative is to separate the QDs and implement local cryogenic control circuits in between them~\cite{PhysRevApplied.18.024053}.
-To achieve this protocol, we can couple the qubits through mediators~\cite{Nat.Phys.21.168–174, Adv.Mater.2023.35.2208557} or shuttle spins directly~\cite{Nat.Commun.15.4977, arXiv.2501.17814}.
+To achieve this protocol, we can couple the qubits through mediators~\cite{Nat.Phys.21.168-174, Adv.Mater.2023.35.2208557} or shuttle spins directly~\cite{Nat.Commun.15.4977, arXiv.2501.17814}.
 Two primary methods for shuttling are commonly used: bucket-brigade (BB) spin shuttling and conveyor-mode (CV) shuttling.
 The bucket-brigade method has been demonstrated with high fidelity on different silicon platforms~\cite{PRXQuantum.4.030303, Nat.Commun.12.4114, Nat.Commun.13.5740}.
-Conveyor-mode was proposed as an alternative method~\cite{npj.Quantum.Inf.8.100} and has also yielded high fidelities~\cite{Nat.Commun.15.2296, D10.1038/s41565-025-01920-5}.
-Building on these results, there have also been demonstrations of single qubit control based on spin hopping~\cite{arXiv.2412.05171}, alongside proposals of shuttling-based error correction framework~\cite{PRXQuantum.5.040328}.
+Conveyor-mode shuttling has been proposed as an alternative method~\cite{npj.Quantum.Inf.8.100} and has also yielded high fidelities~\cite{Nat.Commun.15.2296, Nat.Nanotechnol.20.866-872}.
+Building on these results, there have also been demonstrations of single-qubit control based on spin hopping~\cite{Nat.Commun.16.5605}, alongside proposals for shuttling-based error-correction frameworks~\cite{PRXQuantum.5.040328}.
 Additionally, consistent electron shuttling has been successfully shown in foundry QD devices, proving the potential for applying this protocol in future scalability efforts~\cite{arXiv.2506.15956}.

 However, both shuttling protocols exhibit some inadequacies.
-In the case of CV shuttling, one primary concern is the leakage to the excited valley state~\cite{PRXQuantum.5.040322}.
-This leakage occurs because the spins move continuously within the traveling wave potential, which may lead them to pass through regions with low valley splitting—especially in materials like Si/SiGe, where the average valley splitting is generally lower.
+In the case of CV shuttling, one primary concern is leakage to the excited valley state~\cite{PRXQuantum.5.040322}.
+This leakage occurs because the spins move continuously within the traveling-wave potential, which may lead them to pass through regions with low valley splitting—especially in materials such as Si/SiGe, where the average valley splitting is generally lower.
 On the other hand, BB shuttling relies on electrons tunneling through potential barriers between QDs, which limits the shuttling speed to the tunneling rate.
-Moreover, when the gate voltages are ramped through the anti-crossings of the charge state, diabatic Landau-Zener (LZ) transitions can occur~\cite{Nat.Commun.10.1063, PhysRevB.102.125406}.
+Moreover, when the gate voltages are ramped through the anticrossings of the charge state, diabatic Landau-Zener (LZ) transitions can occur~\cite{j.physrep.2010.03.002, Nat.Commun.10.1063, PhysRevB.102.125406, New.J.Phys.20.113029}.
 In order to mitigate these issues, it is essential that the tunnel coupling $\tc$ is sufficiently high.